Harold Henderson (British politician)

-Lieutenant-Colonel the Hon.
 Harold Greenwood Henderson, CVO (29 October 1875 – 1 November 1922), was a British Conservative politician.

 Early life

 Born in Brentford, Henderson was the eldest son of Alexander Henderson, 1st Baron Faringdon of Buscot Park in Berkshire (now Oxfordshire), and his wife Jane Ellen (née Davis).
 He was commissioned a second lieutenant in the 3rd (Militia) Battalion of the Royal Berkshire Regiment on 3 March 1894.
 He transferred to active service in the British Army when he was appointed a second lieutenant in the 1st Life Guards on 3 February 1897, and was promoted to lieutenant on 2 April 1898.
 With a detachment from his regiment, he served in the Second Boer War in South Africa 1899–1900, and received the Queen's South Africa Medal (with two clasps).
 After his return, he was on 6 September 1902 promoted to captain, and appointed adjutant of the regiment.
 After he resigned from the army, he received an appointment with the Territorial Army in the Berkshire Yeomanry.